splewis/get5/documentation/docs/match_schema.md

 format can be found [here](https://github.com/splewis/get5/blob/master/configs/get5/example_match.json).
 In this documentation, we'll go through what each value means, but do note that **only the values** `team1` and `team2` are required to start a match, which can be seen in the next section.
 Reasonable defaults are used for entries (bo3 series, 5v5, empty strings for team names, etc.).
+We recommend using the JSON format whenever possible.

 ## Required Values (The Team Schema)